simaaron/simaaron.github.io/_posts/2015-12-08-Estimating-rainfall-from-weather-radar-readings-using-recurrent-neural-networks.md

 The second class of architectures imagines a set of predictors, each situated at each position in the time dimension at the top of the network with a view to the past and the future.
 In this scenario we pool together the outputs from the entire hidden layer to obtain a consensus prediction (Fig 5).

-Finally, there are all manner of enhancements one can employ to create a deep network such as stacking and inserting dense layers between stacks and at the top of the network.
-One idea
+Finally, there are all manner of enhancements one can employ to create a deep network such as stacking and inserting dense layers between stacks and at the top of the network (see [Pascanu et. al.](http://arxiv.org/abs/1312.6026)).
+In addition to these I included a linear layer to reduce the dimension of the feature vectors from 22 to 16 dimensions (Fig 6).

+The final structural idea was to pass the set of predictors at the top layer through a set of 1D convolutional and pooling layers.
+The motivation for this, other than the irresistable urge to throw the neural network sink at any problem, was the notion of temporal invariance---that the rain collecting in gauges should contribute the same amount to the hourly total regardless of when in the hour it actually rained.
+In a half-hearted attempt at this, my models performed worse and I quickly abandoned it.
+Although it is definitely worth a second look.

 ### Nonlinearities
+I used ReLUs throughout with varying amounts of leakiness in the range 0.0-0.5.
+The goal was not to optimise this hyperparameter but to increase the variance in the ensemble of models.

 ## Training